natemcmaster/blog/src/_posts/dev/2017-01-19-project-json-to-csproj.md

 already know how to do in project.json.
 Here is the most exhaustive list I can create of all the project.json knobs as they exist in Microsoft.NET.Sdk.

+**Update: this has been made part of official Microsoft documentation. [project.json and csproj comparison](https://docs.microsoft.com/en-us/dotnet/articles/core/tools/project-json-to-csproj)**

 **See also: [Part 2 - Caveats of project.json to MSBuild conversion]({{ site.baseurl }}{% post_url /dev/2017-02-01-project-json-to-csproj-part2 %})**

 Missing something?
 Post your question in comment section below and I will update this post.